ecmnet/MAVGCL/README.md

 **Status:** Last updated 15/04/2016

-A lot of performance fixes.
+A lot of performance and stability fixes.

 **Features:**